htietze/lmn/docs/index.rst

-..
-LMNOP documentation master file, created by sphinx-quickstart on Thu Dec  3 09:18:08 2020.
+.. lmnop documentation master file, created by sphinx-quickstart on Wed Dec  9 13:28:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LMNOP's documentation!
+Welcome to lmnop's documentation!
 =================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   source/modules

 Indices and tables
 ==================